-When you think about Retail IT security, the first thing that probably comes to mind are the breaches to confidential customer information that have been perpetrated by hackers in recent years.
+When you think about Retail IT security, the first thing that probably comes to mind is the breaches to confidential customer information that have been perpetrated by hackers in recent years.
 As a result, there has been a scramble by many retailers to upgrade their use of encryption and end-to-end tokenization to protect that data while in use, in transit, and at rest.

 However, according to Verizon Enterprises, 94.5% of IT security incidents in 2015 were perpetrated through insider accounts, not outside hackers.
 These insiders are not just limited to employees, but also include contingent workers like skilled contractors, subcontractors, and partners.